hopchouinard/Claraforge/why-it-works/META-AIAsCollaboratorNotTool.md

 ---

-## 6. Integrating with Claraverse Artifacts
+## 6. Integrating with Claraforge Artifacts

 * **Philosophies:** Use *Collaboration, Not Dictation* as the north star for every session.
 * **DesignSpecs:** Collaborative loop ends with a spec that coding agents can consume.